trampgeek/moodle-qtype_coderunner/ReadmeScratchpadUi.md

 {{ SCRATCHPAD_CODE }}
 ```

-Two UI parameters are of particular importance when writing wrappers:
+Three UI parameters are of particular importance when writing wrappers:

+- `wrapper_src` sets the location of the wrapper code.
 - `run_lang` sets the language the Sandbox Webservice uses to run code when the **Run Button** is pressed.
 - `output_display_mode` controls how run output is displayed, see below.